 Fifteen years after the formation of Intelligent Creatures, Lon recognized that unlike when he had started in the industry, TV was no longer the "lesser" medium for VFX.
 When he spoke to Jonathan Bronfman, the two found themselves sharing symbiotic ideas.
 They saw a gap that others didn't.
 What if, they asked, we can build a company that focuses on serving only one market, and defines the standard of excellence in that market?

 Jonathan is a Toronto-based film producer and entrepreneur.
-Aside from being the co-founder of MARZ VFX, he is the founder of JoBro Productions, a company that specializes in structuring, financing and producing domestic and international co-productions.
+In addition to being the co-founder of MARZ VFX, he is also the founder of JoBro Productions, a company that specializes in structuring, financing and producing domestic and international co-productions.

 Prior to starting his production and visual effects companies, Jonathan received his Bachelor of Commerce from the Desautels Faculty of Management at McGill University.
 He then worked for several years alongside Canadian producer Martin Katz.